lukeprosser/runningTrack/README.md

 - Navigating to the ‘Account’ page, the user can view a breakdown of their account information.
 - The user profile image is pulled in dynamically using Gravatar.
 If the email address isn’t associated with a Gravatar account, a default image will be displayed instead.
 - The user name, email address and personal info is displayed, as well as body metrics.
+- Clicking the 'Update Account' button, the user is directed to the update account page where they can amend information on their account.
 - The user also has the ability to remove their account by clicking the ‘Delete Account’ button, at which point they will be greeted with a warning prompt advising that this cannot be undone.

 ## Technologies